allenai/RL4LMs/README.md

 # Logging

-Additionally, we support WANDB logging and warm-starting of training by storing checkpoints and other training artifacts in a user-specified path
+Additionally, we support WANDB logging and warm-starting of training by storing checkpoints and other training artifacts in a user-specified path.
+This is especially useful for running preemptible jobs on larged, scheduled clusters.
 ```bash
 WANDB_API_KEY=<YOUR-WANDB-API-KEY-HERE>  python scripts/training/train_text_generation.py --config_path <PATH-TO-CONFIG-FILE> --experiment_name <EXPERIMENT-NAME> --base_path_to_store_results <PATH-TO-STORE-RESULTS> --log_to_wandb